jeamajoal/PSToolbox/README.md

 Add any required files to the 'loadables' directory Navigate to the cloned repository and ensure the loadables directory contains all necessary tools and scripts you intend to serve.
-At this time, I have only added to the directory the tools that I have created.
-For the other tools referenced in the gettoolbox.ps1 file you will need to add them yourself.

 # Start the Web Server